kennygrant/bestiary/net.md

 The net and net/http packages are some of the most widely used in the Go ecosystem, and come with some unique pitfalls.

+## ListenAndServe

+After spawning a server with http.ListenAndServe, don't expect control to return to your main function until the end of the program.

+Example

+## Goroutines

+The http server uses goroutines to run your handlers, so each handler is in a new goroutine.
+This means you have to be careful about sharing memory between handlers.
+If for example you have a global config struct or cache, this must be protected by a mutex.

 ## Handling Responses

 Don't close the response body before you check if there was an error.